Code of Conduct for Employees Offering Student Financial Assistance

-3. Information provided by the financial aid and scholarships offices is accurate, unbiased, and does not reflect preference arising from actual or potential personal gain.
+- Information provided by the Office of Financial Aid and the Office of Scholarships is accurate, unbiased, and does not reflect preference arising from actual or potential personal gain.

-4. Institutional award notifications and/or other institutionally provided materials shall include the following:
+- Institutional award notifications and/or other University-provided materials shall include the following:

-a.
-A breakdown of individual components of the institution’s Cost of Attendance, designating all potential billable charges, or the web address where that information is located.
+- A breakdown of individual components of the University’s cost of attendance, designating all potential billable charges, or the web address where that information is located;

-c.
-Standard terminology and definitions, using NASFAA’s glossary of award letter terms.
+- Standard terminology and definitions, using NASFAA’s glossary of award letter terms; and

-5. All required consumer information is displayed in a prominent location on the institutional web site and in any printed materials and is labeled as “Consumer Information.”
+- All required consumer information is displayed in a prominent location on the McNeese State University website and in any printed materials and is labeled as “Consumer Information.”

-6. All employees will disclose to their institution any involvement, interest in, or potential conflict of interest with any entity with which the institution has a business relationship.
+- All employees will disclose to the University any involvement, interest in, or potential conflict of interest with any entity with which the University has a business relationship.